fate-events/facts-ir/index.md

 * **July 25, 2019**:   Workshop Day at SIGIR 2019

 # How to submit
 Papers should be in English, in PDF, and formatted using the standard ACM style files, available at https://www.acm.org/publications/proceedings-template.
-FACTS-IR uses the HotCRP submission system: [URL HERE].
+FACTS-IR uses the HotCRP submission system: URL

 # Organization
 * Alexandra Olteanu (Microsoft Research, US & Canada)